 3. Owning a camel connects us with our host culture

 After settling on which camel I was going to buy, I paid the amount still outstanding, which was only 15,000 CFA ($30).
-I was then given an intensive course in camel saddles, about all the pieces involved and why each one is important.
+I then experienced an intensive course in camel saddles, about all the pieces involved and why each one is important.

 As is typical in this kind of transaction, I did not have enough money with me.
 I only had half of what was needed for all the accessories.
-So when I would come back to the village next time, we would complete our payment for them, and begin making trips to distant villages.
+So when I’d come back next time, I’d complete the payment for them, and begin traveling.

 Having a camel gave me new opportunities to talk to my friends about their camels.
 And because I am dependent on my host family to take care of “99”, I have an excuse to call and just talk.